ManuelTS/f2s/README.md

 # Files 2 SQLite (F2S)
-Converts all files in one directory into a sqlite database table where the files are blob entries and their names form the primary key or an optional column.
+Converts all files in one directory into a SQLite database table where the files are blob entries and their names form the primary key or an optional column.
+Allows foreign key index extraction of all single processed files.

 # Run
 ## Jar